 The Colorado Respite Care Program periodically awards Community Grants to qualified for-profit, nonprofit agencies or governmental entities currently providing respite services.

-Please contact mklu[email protected] if this is the case.
-Depending on what types of checks were run, they may be allowed for this grant if they have been completed within the past 18 month.
+Depending on what types of checks were run, they may be allowed for this grant if they have been completed within the past 5 years.
 Checks must be approved prior to providing reimbursable services.

 Grantees are required to maintain a privacy insurance policy, which can also be called cyber or professional liability, throughout the duration of the grant period.
 This is required to protect electronically-shared HIPAA information.
 There are required tiers for coverage based on the number of clients served annually or annual revenues.
 Further questions can be directed to your insurance agency.